 With the introduction of the new tax regime, taxpayers have the option to choose between the old and new tax regimes.
 A new tax regime calculator helps compare the tax liability under both regimes, allowing taxpayers to make an informed decision.

 Claims under Section 24 of the Income Tax Act for deduction on interest on home loan cannot be made if you have opted for the new tax regime.
 You will be required to adhere to defined tax slab rates without scope for any exemptions.
+When planning your tax strategy, using a home loan EMI calculator is equally important.
+It allows you to estimate your monthly EMI based on loan amount, interest rate, and tenure.
+This not only helps in managing your repayment efficiently but also in understanding how much interest deduction you can claim under Section 24.

 While Section 24 offers substantial deductions, it's also beneficial to explore other tax-saving investments to further reduce your taxable income.
 These may include investments in Public Provident Fund (PPF), Equity Linked Savings Scheme (ELSS), National Savings Certificate (NSC), and more.